tjassal/tjassal.github.io/_posts/2022-09-21-HappyTrails-HanaJeremy.md

 A new academic year brought new faces to the lab, which also meant it was time to say goodbye to some old friends.
 We're so excited by what people have accomplished during their time in our lab and excited to see all the good things to come out yonder!

-Hana Matsumoto finished up an excellent two year stint in the lab as a research assistant and headed west to the University of Oregon where she'll be working on a Master's Degree in Environmental Studies as a National Science Foundation Graduate Research Fellow!
+Hana Matsumoto finished up an excellent two year stint in the lab as a research assistant and headed west to the University of Oregon where she'll be working on a master's degree in Environmental Studies as a National Science Foundation Graduate Research Fellow!

 <p align="center">
   <img alt="wgfd-crew" src="/images/gallery/tim-hana-2022.jpg" style="width: 50%; height= 50%">